Godavari River: Tributaries

-The major tributaries of the river can be classified as the left bank tributaries which include the Purna, Pranhita, Indravati, and Sabari River covering nearly 59.7% of the total catchment area of the basin and the right bank tributaries Pravara, Manjira, and Manair together contributing 16.1% of the basin.
+The major left bank tributaries include the Purna, Pranhita, Indravati, and Sabari River, covering nearly 59.7% of the total catchment area of the basin.
+The right bank tributaries Pravara, Manjira, and Manair contribute 16.1% of the basin.

 The Pranhita River is the largest tributary of the Godavari River, covering about 34% of its drainage basin.
 Though the river proper flows only for 113 km, by virtue of its extensive tributaries Wardha, Wainganga, Penganga, the sub-basin drains all of Vidharba region as well as the southern slopes of the Satpura Ranges.
 Indravati is the 2nd largest tributary, known as the "lifeline" of the Kalahandi, Nabarangapur of Odisha and Bastar district of Chhattisgarh.
 Due to their enormous sub-basins both Indravati and Pranhita are considered rivers in their own right.
 Manjira is the longest tributary and holds the Nizam Sagar reservoir.
 Purna is a prime river in the water scarce Marathwada region of Maharashtra.

 Other than these seven principal tributaries, it has many smaller but significant ones draining into it.
 Indravati river floodwaters overflow into the Jouranala which is part of Sabari basin.
 A barrage at 19°7′19″N 82°14′9″E is constructed across the Indravati river to divert Indravati water in to Sabari river for enhanced hydropower generation.